ichilton/bytemark-bigv-api-doc/content/docs/intro.md

 Users generally relate to physical people.
 Each person who needs to access BigV will generally have a single user.
 Users can be granted access to multiple accounts.

 Accounts are a billable entity.
 Accounts would generally relate to a company, organisation, or maybe a persion.
 An account can be accessed by multiple users (eg: employees) and a user can access multiple accounts (so the same user could for example, access the accounts of multiple companies and/or have a personal account).
+Accounts contain groups and virtual machines.

 Groups are quite simply a collection of virtual machines.
 By default, each account contains a single group called 'default' and new virtual machines will be added to that group.
 You can however create more groups of your choosing to group collections of virtual machines.
 You can then give other users control of those groups, intead of the whole account where you might not want them to have access to everything, or individual virtual machines which would be tedious if you had a lot and multiple users.